 - Outwith the Tyne

 With the increased awareness, we are now getting more reports of GH in other places, so these are being added to another online map, which covers the whole of East Lothian.
-Some of those on the Bellyford Burn expedition are now confident enough to deal with the sites they spotted by themselves (you know who you are, Joyce & Chris!)
+Some of the volunteers on the Bellyford Burn expedition are now confident enough to deal with new sites they have spotted, by themselves (you know who you are, Joyce & Chris!)

 And So Next Year?